cunicopia-dev/enterprise-ai-backend/README.md

 ## Architecture

-The application follows a modular architecture with the following key components:
+The application follows a modular architecture with multi-provider LLM support:

 ```mermaid
 graph TB